ChrisHammond/CollectorOfJack.github.io.bak/huntlist.md

 I am not super interested in selling the items I have for trade, the goal is to acquire more for my collection, not decrease the size of my collectiong with selling.

 ### Where will you trade?
-I prefer trades in the Mid West.
+I prefer trades in the Mid-West.
 I am near St. Louis, and willing to drive/meet typically within a 5 hour driving radius if needed.

 ## Items for I'm Looking For